 - General discomfort

-- A need to urinate more often
+- A need to

 As our bodies age, our sleep patterns tend to shift as well.
 Women undergoing menopause can experience difficulty falling and staying asleep.
 They also tend to wake up frequently during the night or early morning, sometimes due to hot flashes, night sweats, or palpitations.5